 - Swage Nipple

-The basic purpose of a swage nipple is to bringing the flow of fluids from one pipe size to another.
+The basic purpose of a swage nipple is to bring the flow of fluids from one pipe size to another.
 These are available with plain, beveled, or threaded ends.

 Close Nipple / Running Nipple